 Byron knew those good foster carers would guide him to achieve the essential things in his life.
-Byron also knows that, at times, not be the easiest person to live with; however, he had to look to the future and protect himself.
+He also knows that, at times, not be the easiest person to live with.
+But he must look to the future and protect himself.

-Byron began planning his future when he was 17 and a half, and he set out to find a home for himself.
-He wanted a home with ‘no rules that didn’t make sense,’ and, ‘a home to call my own.’
+Byron began planning his future when he was 17 and set out to find a home for himself.
+He wanted a home with ‘no rules that didn’t make sense and a home to call my own.’

-Byron was lucky; his Caritas Care foster carers knew what he wanted; so they began to teach him to cook, use the washing machine, be responsible for his room, and start doing his laundry.
+Byron was lucky.
+His Caritas Care foster carers knew what he wanted; they began to teach him to cook and use the washing machine.
+Also, he became responsible for his room and started doing his laundry.

 They taught him to budget and helped him secure a flat with his local council.
-The best part for Byron was his foster carers knew the importance of a sense of belonging, and they, together, with Caritas Care social worker, Lucy, Byron and his brother are reunited.
+The best part for Byron was that his foster carers knew the importance of belonging.
+Thankfully, thanks to the kindness of Caritas Care social worker Lucy, Byron and his brother are reunited.

-Byron and his brother now live in the next street to each other…
+Byron and his brother now live the next street from each other…

 Byron knows he was lucky; his foster carers knew him and what was needed.
-Also, Caritas Care and the team of dedicated people worked tirelessly behind the scenes, ensuring Byron could achieve what he set out to do.
-With their support, love and genuine care, Byron can look ahead to a future.
+Also, Caritas Care and the team of dedicated people worked tirelessly behind the scenes, ensuring that Byron could achieve his goal.
+With their support, love and genuine care, Byron can look ahead to the future.

 The best foster carers ‘understand the importance of education…’

 Getting a good education was essential to him.
-Byron struggled at mainstream school, but he has completed his L3 Car mechanics!
-Not bad for a child expelled twice from primary school and who openly admits he failed his exams because ‘nerves got the better of him.’
-Also, he admits, his Social worker Lucy worked with him and supported him throughout his education; she made a massive difference in his life.
+Byron struggled at mainstream school but has completed his L3 Car mechanics!
+Not bad for a child expelled twice from primary school who openly admits he failed his exams because ‘nerves got the better of him.’
+Also, he admits his social worker Lucy worked with him and supported him throughout his education; she made a massive difference in his life.

-However, Byron leaving home has left a vast Byron shaped gap for his foster carers.
+However, Byron leaving home has left a vast Byron-shaped gap for his foster carers.
 However, they know they did what they set out to do for him.
-They took on a young man and made him a part of their family, and they lived together by the same rules, and; subsequently, they got on with life to help Byron realise his dream.
+They took on a young man and made him a part of their family, and they lived together by the same rules; subsequently, they got on with life to help Byron realise his dream.

-The best foster carers are people who genuinely love children, and more importantly, children know this.
+The best foster carers genuinely love children, and more importantly, children know this.
 These foster carers love children unconditionally, warts and all.
 No matter what children throw at them, they never give up because they genuinely like children and want what is best for them.

-Subsequently, children settle better with these foster carers because they give them a sense of belonging and wanted.
+Subsequently, children settle better with these foster carers because they give them a sense of belonging.
 As Byron says, ‘you can tell who likes you and who doesn’t.‘ He knows ‘we don’t get on with everyone; sometimes we like someone, and sometimes we don’t, and that’s life.’

 Verve CIC – recruiting the best foster carers for Not for Profit Charities.

-Verve CIC represents the Not for Profit sector.
 Many Foster care Charities and organisations have supported vulnerable children for decades; thus, making a difference in children’s lives is what they do best.
 So, Verve CIC aims to match you with a charity we feel reflects you; subsequently, when we match well, solid fostering partnerships begin.
-And, as a result, children and young people, like Byron, have a better chance of a brighter future.
+And as a result, children and young people like Byron have a better chance of a brighter future.

 Byron’s views show that we have to view life through children’s eyes in foster care recruitment.
 After all, how can we find the right match of foster carers if we don’t take the blinkers off?